TechifyBots/Auto-Approve-Bot/README.md

-accept : accept all pending request form channel or group. ban - to ban a user. unban - to unban a user. banned - to check banned users. maintenance - Toggle maintenance mode broadcast - Broadcast Massage Send All Users In Bot.
+accept : accept all pending request form channel or group. ban - to ban a user. unban - to unban a user. banlist - to check banned users. maintenance - Toggle maintenance mode broadcast - Broadcast Massage Send All Users In Bot.
 ```